 Floss-Tip Toothbrushes in Lieu of Floss?

 If you ever wondered whether the order of flossing and brushing matters, know that which one you do first isn't as important as doing both daily.
 So what about floss-tip toothbrushes as a two-in-one solution?
-The Colgate 360° Total Advanced Floss-Tip Bristles toothbrush provides four times deeper reach between teeth and along the gumline.
-The good news is that if you find flossing daily a chore, Registered Dental Hygienist Magazine reports that interdental brushes can be an effective alternative for reducing plaque.
+They can provide as much as four times deeper reach between teeth and along the gum line.
+If you find flossing daily a chore, the good news is that there are alternatives for removing plaque, like interdental brushes, as suggested by MOH.
 However, the study maintains that flossing in conjunction with brushing continues to be the best approach.
 So, continue to stock up on regular old floss — waxed or unwaxed — for you and your family.